 Choosing the best grow lights for marijuana is a difficult task.
 There are many great options on the market these days.
 LED (light-emitting diode) lights are a top choice for cannabis cultivators because they produce quality cannabis, high yields, electrical efficiency (i.e., cheaper per wattage vs other lighting choices), and do not overheat.
-Besides LED lighting, cannabis growers may opt for florescent lighting (including CFL and T5 lights), or High Intensity Discharge (HID) (including Metal Halide (MH), High Pressure Sodium (HPS), Ceramic Metal Halide (CMH), and Light Emitting Ceramic (LEC) lighting).
+Besides LED lighting, cannabis growers may opt for fluorescent lighting (including CFL and T5 lights), or High-Intensity Discharge (HID) (including Metal Halide (MH), High-Pressure Sodium (HPS), Ceramic Metal Halide (CMH), and Light Emitting Ceramic (LEC) lighting).
 While each type of grow light has its strengths, LED lighting – or a combination of LED and HID – is the most popular choice for weed growers.

 We created a comprehensive list of the best LED grow lights for your consideration.
 See our “Best LED Grow Lights” page for reviews and ratings of each light.
 Here is one example from our page:

 Grow light timers are often overlooked on marijuana growing supplies checklists.
 Nobody wants to flip a switch every time a grow light needs to be turned on or off.
 Fortunately, grow light timers can do this work for you.
 Just program the timer for the specific times you want lights to switch on/off, then go about your day without worrying about this aspect of growing cannabis.